Qwe1rty/NodeDial/README.md

 and cloud deployments in mind.
 For more details about setting the project up on your environment, check out the [build walkthrough](#project-setup-and-walkthrough) and deployment guide!

-Currently supports the three basic operations: `GET`, `POST`, and `DELETE`
+The main server code is located in the directory `server/src/main/scala/`, and the program currently supports the three basic operations: `GET`, `POST`, and `DELETE`

 ### About the Project

-The project was started as a way to learn distributed systems concepts, practice writing asynchronous/concurrent applications, and gain experience with the pitfalls of writing these distributed applications.
+The project started as a way to learn distributed systems concepts, practice writing asynchronous/concurrent applications, and gain experience with the pitfalls of writing these distributed applications.
-I've found that trying to implement pretty abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it - such as non-obvious corner cases in the Raft algorithm.
+Overall, while the project still has a significant amount of work to do, over the past year of on-and-off work I've learned a lot and gotten much better at these things.
+I've found that trying to implement various abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it (such as the many non-obvious corner cases in the Raft consensus algorithm).

-Overall, the project still has a significant amount of work to do, but over the past year of on-and-off work, I've learned a lot.
-I don't know how long I'll continue working on it past the replication/Raft layer, but I'm sure that the project's teachings will last for all future projects that I work on.
+While I'm not sure how long I'll continue working on it past the replication/Raft layer, I'm sure that everything I've learned will come in handy for all future projects

 ---